nik-popov/tradevault-connectsync/ReadME.md

 ---

-## Making Your Changes
+## Making Your Changes ✨

 Work on your feature or bug fix in your new branch.
-Be sure to follow the project's coding standards and best practices.
-Comment your code where necessary and write clear, maintainable code.
+Follow the project's coding standards and best practices, and remember to comment your code for clarity.

 ---

-## Committing and Pushing Changes
+## Committing and Pushing Changes 💾

 1. **Commit Your Changes:**
-   Use descriptive commit messages to explain the purpose of your changes:
+   Use descriptive commit messages to explain your changes:
    ```bash
    git commit -m "Add feature X to improve Y"
    ```